What Employers Have to Say About ELAB:

 discuss internship opportunities.
 We view this as a great way to expose

-be holding Entrepreneur/Intern “speed dating” at these sessions.
-This will
+Entrepreneur/Intern meet and greets at these sessions.
+This will take place

-take place in the evening on either February 15th or 22nd and is optional, but
+in the evening on either February 7th or 14th and is optional, but highly

 Does San Jose State provide any compensation to the students?